 About the showOlivier Award-winning smash-hit musical School of Rock plays at the West End's Gillian Lynne Theatre, after originally transferring from Broadway in 2016.
 Based on the classic 2003 film of the same name, the show arrived in London following a critically acclaimed Broadway run that received a fistful of Tony Award-nominations, as well as praise from the original Jack Black – “I laughed.
 I cried.
 I rocked!”.

-School of Rock – The Musical follows failed wannabe rock star Dewey Finn, as he decides to steal the identity and life of his friend Ned Schneebly, in order to make a quick buck after being kicked out of his own band.
-Taking on the role of substitute teacher may be daunting to some, but with rock and roll at his heart, Dewey sets out to change his straight-A prep schoolkids’ lives through the power of music.
+School of Rock the Musical follows failed wannabe rock star Dewey Finn, as he decides to steal the identity of his friend and flatmate Ned Schneebly, in order to make a quick buck after being kicked out of his own band.
+Taking on the role of substitute teacher may be daunting to some, but with rock and roll at his heart, Dewey finds the power to change his straight-A prep schoolkids’ lives through the power of music.

-Come and learn how to stick it to the man in the West End with some completely off the curriculum classes, taught by one of the greatest (or worst – depending on your perspective) supply teachers to have ever existed.
-School of Rock – The Musical officially opened at the New London Theatre in November 2016, with performances having began on 24th October.
+Come and learn how to "Stick it to the Man" in the West End with some completely off-curriculum classes, taught by one of the greatest (or worst) supply teachers to have ever existed.
+School of Rock the Musical plays at the Gillian Lynne Theatre - don't miss out!

 Who Should See It?School of Rock the Musical is not only perfect for lovers of the original film, but also anyone wanting to a riotous night out!
 With Andrew Lloyd Webber behind this smash-hit musical adaptation of the film, fans of his work will be able to experience his trademark brilliance.

 4th Apr 2020

 29th Feb 2020

 Recommended 5+.
 Children under 5 may not be admitted.
 Please be advised that children under the age of 16 may be refused entry if they are not sitting next to an accompanying adult.